mikepartelow/chesspy/README.md

 ### Famous Game Driven Development (FGDD)

-The idea is simple: leverage the existing universe of chess games that have already been validated correct by human referees or existing chess engines to produce tests for my chess engine.
+The idea is simple: leverage the existing universe of chess games that have already been validated correct by human referees or existing chess engines.
+Those games are made of legal moves, so my Chess Engine should have no problem parsing and executing those moves.

 #### FGDD Heavy